iterative/cml.dev/content/docs/self-hosted-runners.md

 If your CI workflow uses a Docker `image`, you will need to have Docker installed on your local machine.
-The CML runner will automatically pull images onto your local machine and run workflow in temporary containers.
+The CML runner will automatically pull images onto your local machine and run workflows in temporary containers.

 </admon>